e-Money EUR Rug Pull? An Investigative Post-Mortem of a Dead Project

 - Website Offline: The disappearance of the project’s official platform is the strongest red flag for collapse.

 - Questionable Security Audits: Incomplete or potentially manipulated audits, coupled with ongoing security vulnerabilities, hint at underlying issues or intentional concealment of flaws.
+Understanding CertiK security audits is vital for due diligence.

-- Declining Market Metrics: The market cap had dropped slightly (-2.83%), indicating diminishing investor confidence before the final shutdown.
+- Declining Market Metrics : The market cap had dropped slightly (-2.83%), indicating diminishing investor confidence before the final shutdown.

 - Inconsistent Communication: No updates or responses from the team after critical vulnerabilities or the website's disappearance suggest abandonment or an exit scam.